 At the end of the academic year, a survey was carried out on the students in which they were asked about the teaching of each of the staff members who had taken part in the blended learning project.
 Among other points, they were asked about the on-line sessions, the materials, their interest in the subject and the methodology used.

 Table 2.
-Tools and measures t to support students ---------- ----------- ------------ ------------ ----------
+Tools and measures s to support students ---------------- -------------- ----------------------- campuses, Ferrol.
+61 students replied.
+It is possible to see that, in global terms, both the teachers and the blended learning model were favorably assessed.